safespring/docs/content/backup/howto/encrypted.md

 compression to prevent waste of computing resources.
 It is not a hard requirement and if you want to encrypt only parts of it, select deduplication and compression as normal, then use options (described below) to point out the specific folders to encrypt.
-Note: It will not make encryption choices for your node in other regards.
+Selecting encryption while creating the node will push server config to the client going

+    "INCLUDE.ENCRYPT /.../*"

+to make sure all files are secure at first run.

 If you want to let the IBM client do the encryption you have to select if and how to store the encryption key.
 The choices are: